ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

    Repository
       A central location in which files (e.g., data, code, documentation) are stored and managed.

+   SDF
+      Suite Definition File.
+An external file containing information about the construction of a physics suite.
+It describes the schemes that are called, in which order they are called, whether they are subcycled, and whether they are assembled into groups to be called together.

    UFS
       The Unified Forecast System is a community-based, coupled comprehensive Earth modeling system consisting of several applications (apps).
 These apps span regional to global